Sour Cream Coffee Cake

 Instructions

-- CREAM: In the bowl of a stand mixer fitted with a paddle attachment, or a large bowl with a hand mixer, cream together the butter and granulated sugar on medium/high speed until light and fluffy, about 4 minutes.
-Stop the mixer and scrape down the sides and bottom of the bowl halfway through the creaming process.
+- In the bowl of a stand mixer fitted with the paddle attachment or in a large bowl with a hand mixer, combine the softened butter and sugar (300 grams/ 1 ½ cups).
+Cream together on medium speed until very light and fluffy, about 5 minutes.
+Stop the mixer and scrape down the sides of the bowl several times during mixing.
+The mixture should be very pale yellow after mixing.

-- COOL before slicing.
-Store at room temperature covered with foil for up to 3 days.
+- Cover leftover cake in plastic wrap after fully cooled and keep at room temperature for up to 3 days.

 26 Comments on “Sour Cream Coffee Cake”